-While you are waiting for the situation to be resolved, you still have to manage your home in the meantime.
-Experts suggest that you try to minimize the damage wherever possible.
+While you are waiting for the situation to be resolved, you still have to manage your home.
+Experts suggest that you try to minimize further damage wherever possible.

-John Butkus, director of property claims for Country Financial, shared a few tips for homeowners to mitigate further damage.
-These include keeping the home tidy, boarding up shattered windows and covering holes with tarp.
-Butkus also recommended saving any receipts from basic repairs made, including the items purchased to complete them.
+John Butkus, director of property claims for Country Financial, shares a few tips for homeowners to mitigate further damage.
+These include keeping your home tidy, boarding up shattered windows and covering holes with tarp.
+Butkus also recommends saving any receipts from basic repairs made, including the items purchased to complete them.

-After an appointment with an insurance adjuster, you may need to wait for the claim payout checks from your insurance company so you can complete your repairs.
+After your appointment with the insurance adjuster, there may be a wait for the claim payout checks from your insurance company so you can complete your repairs.
 Your payout may be issued via multiple partial payments, allowing you to work in stages as you make temporary repairs, replace your belongings and complete the more permanent repairs.

-In the meantime, things may get costly if you incur other expenses, like moving out of your home.
+Things may get costly if you incur other expenses in the meantime, like moving out of your home.
 Fortunately, most homeowners policies include additional living expenses resulting from a covered loss, like for eating out or staying in a hotel.
 According to Butkus, some providers may even issue checks to policyholders on the spot.

 Tips for filing a home insurance claim

-There are a few things you can do to simplify the process of filing a home insurance claim, such as making all of the supporting evidence that you need for your home insurance claim.
+There are a few things you can do to simplify the process of filing a home insurance claim, including:

 Questions to ask before filing a claim